krepi/node-course/homeworks/hw9_14.05.2024/README.md

 ### Queue (located in `structures/Queue.js`)

 A class representing a queue data structure.
+This class uses `SinglyLinkedList` to manage its elements.

 #### Methods: